tintinrevient/time-capsule/science-fiction/solaris/README.md

 * "We have no need of other worlds.
 We need **mirrors**.
 We don't know what to do with other worlds.
 A single world, our own, suffices us; but **we can't accept it** for what it is.
 We are searching for an **ideal** image of our own world; we go in quest of a planet, of a civilization superior to our own but developed on the basis of a prototype of our primeval past."

+* "At the same time, there is something inside us which we don't like to face up to, from which we try to protect ourselves, but which nevertheless remains, since we don't leave Earth in a state of **primal innocence**."

 <p float="left">
 	<img src="./pix/solaris_4.jpg" width="500" />
 </p>